-Before you even look at homes, it’s wise to ensure you’re financially ready to buy one.
-Start by checking your credit score.
-This is one of the major factors that affect what type loan you qualify for and the mortgage rate you pay.
-No matter where you stand, there are steps you can take to boost your credit score quickly:
+Before you even start to look at homes, it’s wise to ensure you’re financially prepared to buy one.
+To begin, check your credit score.
+Your FICO® Score is one of the major factors that affect the type of loan you qualify for and the interest rate you secure.

 - Make timely payments on your accounts – rent, car loan, cell phone, credit card, etc.

 Right from the start, an agent will work to understand your needs and identify neighborhoods where you can find the best value.
-Not only will you find out about homes that match your wish-list, you’ll be able to tour them much more easily with an agent coordinating the showings.
+Not only will you find out about homes that match your wish list, but you’ll also be able to tour them much more easily with an agent coordinating the showings.

 Your agent will be your advocate, from helping you evaluate homes to making an offer and negotiating the best price for you.
 As a first-time home buyer, having an expert at your side will make your experience far less stressful and help you avoid making any mistakes.

-Do: Consider a Home’s Resale Value
+4. Consider The Home’s Resale Value

 If you’re like most, the first home you buy won’t be your last.
-Whether you end up staying for a couple years or more than a decade, it’s nice to build some up equity so you have more money to put towards a new home after you sell.
+Whether you end up staying for a couple years or more than a decade, it’s nice to build up some equity, so you have more money to put toward a new home after you sell.
 The best place to start when judging potential resale value is a home’s location.

 As for a home itself, features like three bedrooms, two bathrooms, walk-in closets and garages are all signs that a home will be desirable to buyers when you sell.
 There’s no sure-fire way to know a home will turn into a gold mine.
 Just keep resale value in mind and get your real estate agent’s input as you weigh the pros and cons.

 There’s no getting around it – buying a home is deeply personal.
 Just the thought of owning your first place can be thrilling, so it’s easy to get swept up in emotions as you imagine yourself living in each home you walk through.

-It can be tough to see all that a home has to offer when you’re staring at leopard print wallpaper in the master bedroom.
-But as unsightly as one, two or even ten features may be, don’t let them deter you.
+It can be tough to see all a home has to offer when you’re staring at leopard print wallpaper in the primary bedroom.
+But as unsightly as one, two or even 10 features may be, don’t let them deter you.
 You can always paint walls, install new flooring or hire a landscaper to refresh the front lawn and backyard without breaking the bank.

-Don’t: Make Big Purchases Before You Close
+4. Don’t Make Big Credit Card Purchases Before Closing

-No matter how uncertain you may feel at any point on your journey, just remember that millions of others were in the same boat you are and made it to the other side.
-Just keep an open mind, ask questions, and make sure you work with trusted professionals who can help you make the right decisions.
+No matter how uncertain you may feel at any point on your journey, just remember that millions of others were in the same boat and made it to the other side.
+The trick is to keep an open mind, ask questions and make sure you work with trusted professionals who can help you make the right decisions.